pudly/schmopera-hugo/content/articles/talking-with-singers-rachel-willis-sørensen.md

 > I wish I had known not to trust every single person.

-## What do you now know about the singing career that you wish you had known 10 years ago.
+## What do you now know about the singing career that you wish you had known 10 years ago?

 Forgive me, because this is going to sound a little cynical, but I wish I had known not to trust every single person.
 I was really open hearted, and assumed that everyone had my best interest at heart.
 Consequently, I was hurt really badly - particularly as a young artist by people who were in positions of power.
 I think they were, unfortunately, using their power as some sort of ego trip, and I was the victim of some abusive rhetoric.
 It haunted me for a long time, and eventually hurt my artistry, until I was able to deal with this.
 So, I wish that I had known to be careful who you trust completely.